 But what kinds of data constitute CI for retailers?
 Here are some of the most relevant:

-- Competitor pricing data.
+- Competitor pricing intelligence.

 - Competitor conversion data.